Completing The NPQSL

 You can access your result and feedback on the EMLC website (www.emlc.co.uk)

-The outcome of this opening this could ruin my weekend.
+The outcome of this opening could ruin my weekend.
 I text my colleague to say the results were in and she said she was going to wait until the morning.
-As I like to live life on the edge with pounding heart and fuzzy vision (I’m only mildly over-dramatising this) I logged in.
+As I like to live life on the edge with pounding heart and fuzzy vision (I’m only mildly over-dramatising this) I logged in to the NPQSL website.

-No Blog Post would be complete without top tips so here are mine:
+No Blog Post would be complete without top tips so here are my top 11 tips for completing your NPQSL:

 Ten Eleven Tips for Getting your NPQSL Completed.

-- Have a clear aim to your project.
+- Have a clear aim to your NPQSL project.

 - Don’t hold back on celebrating successes.